-This bulletin presents information from the 2013 Census of Juveniles in Residential Placement, a biennial survey of public and private juvenile residential facilities that the U.S. Census Bureau conducted and OJJDP sponsored.
-The data indicates that the number of juveniles held in residential placement as a result of an offense has declined 48 percent since 1997.
-Racial and ethnic minority youth accounted for 68 percent of youth in residential placement in 2013, with black males making up the largest share.
-The national detention rate for black youth was nearly 6 times the rate for white youth, and their commitment rate was more than 4 times the rate for white youth.
+This bulletin presents information from the 2015 Census of Juveniles in Residential Placement, a biennial survey of public and private juvenile residential facilities that the U.S. Census Bureau conducted and OJJDP sponsored.
+The data indicates that the number of juveniles held in residential placement as a result of an offense has declined 54 percent since 1997.
+Racial and ethnic minority youth accounted for 69 percent of youth in residential placement in 2015, with black males making up the largest share.
+The national detention rate for black youth was 6 times the rate for white youth, and their commitment rate was nearly 5 times the rate for white youth.

 This PDF may not be 508 compliant.